New Preprint: A Stochastic Block Prior for Clustering in Graphical Models

 New Paper: Towards a Generative Model of Emotion Dynamics

-Most theories of emotion suggest that emotions are reactions to situations we encounter in daily life.
-Process theories of emotion further specify a feedback loop between our environment, attention, emotions, and action that clarifies the adaptive nature of emotions.
-In principle, such process theories describe how emotions develop in daily life, and consequently, emotion measures collected from individuals many times a day in studies using the experience sampling methodology should be highly useful in advancing these theories.
-However, current emotion theories are predominantly verbal theories and therefore do not make clear predictions about such data.
-In this article, we take a first step toward a generative model of emotion dynamics by formalizing the link between situations and emotions, which provides us with a basic generative model of emotions in daily life.
-We show that this incomplete model already reproduces nine empirical phenomena in emotion time series related to (temporal) statistical associations between emotions and their distributional form.
-We then discuss how we can draw on existing (process) theories of emotion to extend our basic model into a complete generative model of emotion dynamics.
-Finally, we discuss how generative models of emotion dynamics can facilitate theory development and advance measurement, study design, and statistical analysis.
+Most emotion theories view emotions as reactions to situations in daily life.
+Process theories go further, proposing a feedback loop between environment, attention, emotion, and action that explains emotions’ adaptive role.
+Experience sampling data, which captures emotions in real time, should be ideal for testing such theories.
+However, existing emotion theories are largely verbal and lack precise predictions for these data.
+Here, we take a first step toward a generative model of emotion dynamics by formalizing the link between situations and emotions.
+This basic model already reproduces nine empirical phenomena in emotion time series, including temporal associations and distributional patterns.
+We then show how process theories can inform extensions of this model into a fuller generative account.
+Finally, we discuss how such models can support theory development, improve measurement, and guide study design and analysis.
+See the open access Psychological Review paper for details.
+The model and reproducibility materials are available here and here.
 For details have a look at the open access publication in Psychological Review.
 The model and the reproducibility archives are available here and here.

 Read More

 Should you Submit Papers before Christmas?
-Submission Percentages across Months of the Year
+Submission Distribution Across the Year

 The argument sounds reasonable enough: Everyone is trying to wrap up projects before the end of the year, so the number of submissions in December is significantly higher than in earlier months.
 Assuming that the number of papers sent out for review remains constant across months (which seems reasonable, since resources such as editors and reviewers do not increase in December—indeed, the opposite), this would imply that the desk rejection rate increases in December.
 And consequently, all else being equal, one should avoid submitting a paper in December.
 To my surprise, a simple web search was not sufficient to check the premise that more papers are submitted in December.
 Helpfully, arxiv.org, a preprint server popular in physics, mathematics, computer science, and quantitative biology, provides monthly submission statistics since 1993.